GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration: Abstract

 \section{Abstract}

-Despite advances in scalable models, the inference tools used for Gaussian processes (GPs) have yet to fully capitalize on recent trends in machine learning hardware.
-In this paper, we present an efficient and general approach to GP inference based on Blackbox Matrix-Matrix multiplication (BBMM).
-BBMM inference uses a modified \emph{batched} version of the conjugate gradients algorithm to derive all terms required for training and inference in a single call.
-Adapting this algorithm to complex models simply requires a routine for efficient matrix-matrix multiplication with the kernel and its derivative.
-In addition, BBMM utilizes a specialized preconditioner that substantially speeds up convergence.
-In experiments, we show that BBMM efficiently utilizes GPU hardware, speeding up exact GP inference and many scalable approximations by up to $20$ times that of existing methods.
+Despite advances in scalable models, the inference tools used for Gaussian processes (GPs) have yet to fully capitalize on developments in computing hardware.
+We present an efficient and general approach to GP inference based on Blackbox Matrix-Matrix multiplication (BBMM).
+BBMM inference uses a modified \emph{batched} version of the conjugate gradients algorithm to derive all terms for training and inference in a single call.
+BBMM reduces the asymptotic complexity of exact GP inference from $\bigo{n^3}$ to $\bigo{n^2}$.
+Adapting this algorithm to scalable approximations and complex GP models simply requires a routine for efficient matrix-matrix multiplication with the kernel and its derivative.
+In addition, BBMM uses a specialized preconditioner to substantially speed up convergence.
+In experiments we show that BBMM effectively uses GPU hardware to dramatically accelerate both exact GP inference and scalable approximations.
+Additionally, we provide \emph{GPyTorch}, a software platform for scalable GP inference via BBMM, built on PyTorch.